adam-ainsworth/spectrum-dev/README.md

 * [Docker](https://www.docker.com/) with the [ubuntu/nginx image](https://hub.docker.com/r/ubuntu/nginx)
 * [pasmo](https://pasmo.speccy.org/)
-* [bin2tap](http://zeroteam.sk/bin2tap.html) (albeit using an old version and building it from scratch)
+* [bin2tap](http://zeroteam.sk/bin2tap.html) (albeit an old version and building it from source)
 * [JSSpeccy 3](https://github.com/gasman/jsspeccy3)

-I also relied heavily on code / advice from [this gist](https://gist.github.com/wesort/fabf99b0d4c06093057ac7e3cdcd38fd) and [this tutorial](https://github.com/OniDaito/speccy).
+I also relied heavily on code / advice from [this gist](https://gist.github.com/wesort/fabf99b0d4c06093057ac7e3cdcd38fd), and [this tutorial](https://benjamin.computer/posts/2022-04-22-ZX-coding.html) with the [accompanying code](https://github.com/OniDaito/speccy).

 ## Notes

-I had a couple of false starts, initially using lando and trying to run it with Webpack but it was just too fiddly and like trying to fit square pegs into round holes, so I've gon back to basics with bash scripts.
+I had a couple of false starts, initially using lando and trying to run it with Webpack but it was just too fiddly and like trying to fit square pegs into round holes, so I've gone back to basics with bash scripts.

 I have included a prebuilt version of bin2tap (v1.3), which is the newest that I can gett building.
 If you want to try newer versions, you can do so within the container by updating bin2tap.c and uncommenting the build line in the Dockerfile.
 You will need to copy this file to /root/src to easily get it back out of the container. *Please let me know if you manage this :-)*